AntonioRedondo/AnotherMonitor/README.md

 	##System Stats
 	This lists operating system statistics by effectively running shell commands and displaying the output.
 The ###"TOP"### button will run "top" and the ###"CPU Info" button will display the CPU information and the ###"Device Info" will display the information about the device.

-	##Battery Stats
+	##Battery Stats##
 	This lists battery statistics by reading from system files (in sys/class/power_supply/battery).
-You can see
+You can see:

 	*Battery Status: Whether it is charging or not *Battery Capacity: Maximum power compared to when first manufactured